A restaurant server hands couple a portable card reader with credit card in slot.

 Did you know?

 Your credit card company may even provide additional fraud protection.
-Discover offers a $0 Fraud Liability Guarantee, which means you’re never responsible for unauthorized purchases on your Discover Card.1
+Discover offers a $0 Fraud Liability Guarantee.
+You’re never responsible for unauthorized purchases on your Discover Card.1

 Rewards credit card benefits.
 Credit card issuers may offer cards with cash back rewards.
 You spend; you get a reward.
 It's that easy.
 For example, with the Discover it® Cash Back Credit Card you can earn 5% cash back on everyday purchases at different places you shop each quarter, up to the quarterly maximum when you activate.